Indyandie/learning-rust/easiest-rust/docs/02_hello.md

 }
 ```

-Shadowning is helpful when it needs to be changed multiple times.
+Shadowning is helpful when a _variable_ needs to be changed multiple times.

 ```rust
 let x = 10;